Blog / Payment fraud

 Our goal at Ravelin is to build trust, reduce chargebacks, and have a high acceptance rate because we know our models can predict which transactions will be good and bad before the sale even happens.

-Working with a fraud prevention provider that is judged on accuracy rather then using a CBG model means that the merchant will have higher acceptance rates and higher volumes of transactions.
+Working with a fraud prevention provider that is judged on accuracy rather than using a chargeback guarantee model means that the merchant will have higher acceptance rates and higher volumes of transactions.

 Related content